Charlie Coyle Game Preview: Bruins vs. Ducks

 Coyle Season Stats Insights

+- In 6 games this season, Coyle has a plus-minus rating of +3, while averaging 16:20 on the ice per game.

-- Coyle has yet to score a goal this year through four games played.
+- Coyle has yet to score a goal through six games this year.

-- Coyle has a point in one of four games, but has not posted multiple points in a game yet this season.
+- Coyle has a point in three games this season through six games played, but none of those games resulted in a multi-point effort.

-- In one of four games this season, Coyle has had an assist, but has yet to record two or more.
+- In three of six games this year, Coyle has had an assist, but no games with multiple assists.

-- Coyle's implied probability to go over his point total is 46.5% based on the odds.
+- The implied probability is 46.5% that Coyle goes over his points prop total based on the odds.

 Sign up for Underdog fantasy today.